abolfazlaghdaee/abolfazlaghdaee.github.io/_pages/publications.md

 ----

-### Finding the Wiener of Polythiophene's Graph and Providing a Third-Degree Polynomial Formula.
+### Finding the Wiener of Polythiophene's Graph and Providing a Third-Degree Polynomial Formula (In Persian).
 Authors: Abolfazl Aghdaee, [Dr. GH Fath-tabar](https://scholar.google.com/citations?user=doa3Y-YAAAAJ&hl=en)

 _[The $4^t{^h}$ Conference on Computational Algebra, Computational Number Theory and Applications](https://cacna2023.kashanu.ac.ir/en/index.php)_

-> In this research, innovated a novel algorithm using Python to ascertain the corresponding matrix of the Polythiophene graph.
+> In this research, I developed __a novel Python algorithm__ to determine the corresponding matrix of the Polythiophene graph, which is a crucial step in calculating the Wiener index

 July 2023